North Dakota State Bison: Wrestling

 The Bison wrestling program had success under coach Bucky Maughan, winning four NCAA Division II team National Championships (1988, 1998, 2000, 2001).
 Maughan retired in 2011 after 37 years and his successor is two-time NCAA All-American Roger Kish.
 Kish led the 2013–14 NDSU to career highs in rankings and tournament placement since the Bison joined the Division I ranks.
 In 2013, NDSU earned its first D1 All American and four through 2015.
 The team is a member of the Big 12 Conference.

 In 2023, the Bison earned their next highest ranking in their Division I era at No. 15 before losing to No. 10 Minnesota.
+Later that same season, NDSU saw three wrestler's reach the All-American round, a record for the program.
+After the 2023-24 season ended, coach Roger Kish announced he was leaving Fargo to be the head coach at Oklahoma.
+He would be replaced by Obe Blanc, who had served on the NDSU staff for the last four seasons in as an assistant.

 Volleyball

 The 2008–2009 season was when the school first became fully eligible for Division I competition.
 In December 2008 NDSU's women's volleyball team captured the Summit League's regular season and tournament championships (doing so with a perfect league record) to become the first program at the school to earn a berth in a Division I NCAA tournament.
 The Bison dropped their opening round match to the University of Minnesota.